-The current process of packaging and labeling organs is done either entirely with handwritten labels, with partially handwritten labels, or by using pre-printed labels.
-Automating the process with print-on-demandlabels will greatly reduce the chance of transcription errors and mistakes due to illegible handwriting and allow for one time data entry of donor information and a consistent validation process across all OPOs.
+The current process of labeling and packaging organs is done either entirely with handwritten labels, with partially handwritten labels, or by using pre-printed labels.
+Automating the process with print-on-demand labels will greatly reduce the chance of transcription errors and mistakes due to illegible handwriting and allow for one time data entry of donor information and a consistent validation process across all OPOs.
 A comprehensive electronic solution will help ensure that donated organs are labeled and matched both correctly and efficiently with the identified recipient.